Munach

 The munach is found in various groups, including the Katon, Etnachta, and Segol groups.
 One or more munachs can be followed by many different trope sounds, including Zakef katon, Etnachta, Rivia, Zarka, Segol, and Pazer.
-It is normally used when the number of syllables in a phrase are so long that an extra note is required to accommodate all the syllables.
+It is normally used when the number of syllables in a phrase is so great that an extra note is required to accommodate all the syllables.